inmotionhosting/ansible-role-redis/README.md

 ## Requirements

 * CentOS 7.x or later
-* Debian 9 or later
+* Debian 10 or later
-* Ubuntu 16.04 LTS or later
+* Ubuntu 18.04 LTS or later
+* AlmaLinux 8.x or later
+* RockyLinux 8.x or later

 ## Dependencies